- "Sonic & Tails" redirects here. For the Sonic Mania Adventures episode, see Sonic and Tails. For the fan game, see Sonic & Tails (fan game).

 The panel must be spun again.

 The prizes the player will get depends on the number of Rings collected at the end of an Act within a certain Zone (Zone 1, 3 & 5/or Zone 2, 4 & 6).
 The "extra life" bonus can be alternatively won by doing specific times.
 The player's speed will also be calculated and displayed above the Bonus Panel as a measurement of how quickly they got through the Act.
-If the calculated speed is exactly 777km/h, the player will receive an extra life.
+If the calculated speed has all digits the same, the player will receive an extra life.

 Scoring